xseris/NJAE/index.md

-# NJAE (1.0.4)
+# NJAE (1.0.5)

-NJAE is simply Not Just An Editor, beacause this is not just an editor...
+NJAE is simply Not Just An Editor, because this is not just an editor...

 ## Features